Adventure Team Challenge – Washington DC

 Sponsor – 2011.
 The Dralla Foundation provides enrichment for the lives of children and adults with disabilities.
 This is accomplished through providing support of programs that help the disabled and allow them to fulfill their dreams or visions.
 This Rockaway, New Jersey organization provides grants that allow organizations to make a difference and inspire individuals and their families who struggle with physical disabilities.

 Partner – 2011.
 Revolution Cycles was voted a Top 100 Bicycle Dealer In the United States for 2005, 2006, 2007, 2008, and 2010.
 Revolution Cycle’s commitment to service and excellence has resulted in their being selected as the official bike shop for maintaining and acquiring bicycling equipment for the United States Secret Service, including the White House, Naval Observatory and Foreign Mission divisions.
 Additionally, they provide the same services for several other law enforcement agencies, including the U.S. Capitol Police, The National Institutes of Health, US Mint Police, George Washington University Police, sections of the National Park Service, and several local Washington metropolitan area police agencies.

 Revolution’s customers come from all aspects of the cycling community, from children getting their first two wheeler, the racer looking to upgrade, couples considering their first new bike since college or the hard-working courier in need of a quick fix.
 Their customers are the backbone of the business and they appreciate the confidence their customers place in them to provide an outstanding experience.
 Revolution Cycles is certified as a Bicycle Friendly Business and a member of the National Bicycle Dealers Association.

-WJLA Feature on Adventure Teen Challenge and Dreams for Kids
+WJLA Feature on Adventure Team Challenge – Washington D.C. and Dreams for Kids